News Articles

 VirtualDub: TextSub Styles

-The style options are all fairly obvious, but if you need more help, this short guide>a? will explain all the options.
+The style options are all fairly obvious, but if you need more help, this short guide will explain all the options.
 You can make changes here and then preview these changes by closing the filter windows to go back to the main VirtualDub screen, and using the output preview display (the right hand side of the two video displays - the left hand side one is the original/input video preview - you can resize the left hand side so you can see the output preview in full).
 You might need to use the seek slider to move the video around a bit before you can see the changes.
 To make more changes, from the "Video" menu, select "Filters" (this should show a list of filters you've applied to the video), select the "TextSub" filter and press the "Configure" button (and then the "Styles" button to change the styles).

 VirtualDub: Output Preview